SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 Please be careful with linking to your own content on different sites, you don't want to be a [spammer](//$SITEURL$/help/promotion).
 You should be including the majority of the content here, and use the link only as a reference.

 ###[A] Vandalize your post
 Please don't make more work for other people by vandalizing your posts.
-By posting on the Stack Exchange network, you've granted a non-revocable right, under the [CC BY-SA license](//stackoverflow.com/help/licensing), for Stack Exchange to distribute that content (i.e. regardless of your future choices).
+By posting on the Stack Exchange network, you've granted a non-revocable right, under a [CC BY-SA license (2.5/3.0/4.0)](//stackoverflow.com/help/licensing), for Stack Exchange to distribute that content (i.e. regardless of your future choices).
 By Stack Exchange policy, the non-vandalized version of the post is the one which is distributed.
 Thus, any vandalism will be reverted.
 If you want to know more about deleting a post please see: [How does deleting work?](//meta.stackexchange.com/q/5221)

 ###[A] Profanity
 [Be Nice](//$SITEURL$/help/be-nice).
 Do not use profanity gratuitously on the site.